The Three Sacred Deities of Japanese Mythology: Amaterasu, Tsukuyomi, and Susanoo

 Susanoo-no-Mikoto, the Storm God, is a complex and passionate figure.
 Known for his early defiance and chaos, Susanoo later proves his strength and courage by slaying the fearsome Yamata-no-Orochi, an eight-headed serpent.
 This myth marks his transformation into a protector deity.

 Susanoo represents the untamed aspects of nature—storms, seas, and change.
-He is honored at the Izumo Taisha Shrine, another cornerstone of Shinto worship.
+He is honored at the Izumo Taisha Shrine, another cornerstone of spiritual practice.

 Why Do the Three Sacred Deities Matter Today?